goldmanm/butanol_paper_data/readme.md

 docker container run -it butanol
 ```

-Once this is installed and built, you can rerun the generation of pressure-dependent kinetics with:
+You can rerun the generation of pressure-dependent kinetics with:

 ```
-cd /home/butanol_repo/code
+cd /home/paper_repo/code
 ./create_mechanism.sh
 ```